nus-cs2103-AY2122S2/tp/docs/team/dannytayjy.md

   * What it does : The feature unmarks the task identified by the index number used in the displayed task list, which changes the status back to not done.

 * **Delete Task** : `deleteTask` ([#89](https://github.com/AY2122S2-CS2103-F11-1/tp/pull/89))
   * What it does : The feature deletes the task identified by the index number used in the displayed task list.
-It also decreases the number of assigned tasks of the employees who were assigned to the task by 1.
+The number of assigned tasks of the employees who were assigned to the deleted task will be decreased by 1.

 * **Copying Employee Details to Computer Clipboard** ([#181](https://github.com/AY2122S2-CS2103-F11-1/tp/pull/181))
   * What it does : The feature enables the user to right-click on an employee to copy the full name, phone number and email to Computer Clipboard.